zentrocdot/wapscan/README.md

 <p align="justify">I use the tools iw and iwlist.
 For hardware identification iw is well suited and for WLAN scanning iwlist.</p>

+## Development

+<p align="justify">I started the development on wapscan implementing pure basic functionality.
+Current improvements are first tested with wapscan.
+When the program works as expected I am changing wapscan_beacon and wapscan_oui in a way, that they work like wapscan.</p>

 ## Installation

 <p align="justify">The easiest way for the future is to use PPA from Launchpad.</p>